Trilarion/freerails/README.txt

 ============

 To compile, either
-(i) go to the directory src, and type: javac org/railz/launcher/Launcher.java or
+(i) go to the directory src, and type: javac -source 1.4 org/railz/launcher/Launcher.java org/railz/server/scripting/*.java then type java org/railz/launcher/Launcher to start.

+or

 (ii) use the build.xml file and Ant version 1.5.

 N.B.
 The source package contains some unit tests.
 To compile them you will